freeCodeCamp/guide/README.md

 Format language keywords as code - this is done with the backtick key (located to the left of the "1" key on a US keyboard) in GitHub-flavored markdown.
 For example, put backticks around HTML tag names or CSS property names.

 Use the Oxford Comma when possible.
-It’s makes things easier, clearer, and prettier to read.
+It makes things easier, clearer, and prettier to read.

 ### Formatting example code